 Examples of responses you can make:

 - No filing requirement—Use this explanation if you weren’t required to file for that year, based on IRS criteria.

 - Already filed—If you already filed the returns the IRS is concerned about, tell the IRS when and where the returns were filed.
 It isn’t uncommon for returns to take more than 8 to 12 weeks to process, so if you filed within this time frame, it’s possible that your returns were not in the IRS system when the CP88 notice was generated.

 - Reason for filing late—If circumstances beyond your control prevent you from filing any outstanding return, let the IRS know.
 Examples of acceptable reasons for late filing include loss of records, family issues, medical restrictions and required periods of absence from the United States.
 Depending on your circumstance, the IRS may be able to help you get the documents and forms you need to get your returns prepared.

 Release of refund

-If the IRS keeps your refund because of outstanding returns, the agency will release it either when the IRS receives your missing returns or after you explain that you aren’t required to file for the years listed in your notice.
+If the IRS keeps your refund because of outstanding returns, the agency will release it either when the IRS receives your missing returns or after they accept your explanation that you aren’t required to file for the years listed in your notice.